SujithJr/exstasy-components/README.md

 app.use(ExstasyComponents)
 ```

-To view the playground, clone the repo and install dependencies using,
+For contribution, clone the repo and install dependencies using,
 ```sh
 bun install
 ```